Security Model

 |---|---|

-| Deposit user funds into approved protocols | Yes (if permitted) |
+| Deposit user assets into approved protocols | Yes (if permitted) |

 | Withdraw from positions back to the Safe | Yes (if permitted) |